 One way the ARMI tool can be completed is by filling out the below table,

 Along the top row, input each phase of your project, starting with launch (Phase 0).
-The planned date of each subsequent phase should be entered in the “–/–/–” placeholder.
+Entered the planned completion date of each phase should be in the “–/–/–” placeholder.
 This will give your key stakeholders a rough idea when they should see the results from each phase.
 Be sure to define the output/expected deliverable(s) of each phase on your project charter (This should contain the Why and What of your challenge).
 You may enter the name(s) of the stakeholders of each of the blank cells.

 Details on the ARMI categories,